sanketshah19/personal-contact-manager-redux/README.md

 `YouTube Link` https://youtu.be/6Y_R1q0P5JU

-Full-Stack handy phonebook like web app built with MERN stack with private access to contact
+Full-Stack handy phonebook like web app built with MERN stack with private access to contact.
+Allows user to search contacts by name as well as mobile number.

 This project uses the following technologies: